nnworkspace/elan/60-code/README.md

 This folder does not define behaviour; it **realises behaviour defined elsewhere**.

+## Governance instrumentation components

+In addition to domain and integration components, this folder may contain **governance instrumentation components**, such as:

+- `governance-common-java`
+- `governance-common-<other-stack>`

+These components do not implement business behaviour.
+They provide **shared primitives** that allow other components to declare:

+- traceability to specifications (with versions),
+- accountability for implemented obligations,
+- and alignment with governance and audit expectations.

+Such components are intentionally:

+- lightweight,
+- non-invasive,
+- and reused across multiple implementation components.

+They enable the workbench to function as a **single governed system**, even when implementation components differ in ownership, technology stack, or organisational boundary.

 ## What belongs in this folder

 This folder may contain: